costiucigor/Todofy/README.md

 # Browser Extension, TODOFY
+Browser extensions are an important component in our work environment as they help us solve specific problems related to working with browsers, or improve the quality of our work.
+In this paper, I propose to explore how we can enhance Google Chrome extensions by using the Vue.js framework together with the TypeScript language.
+Vue.js is a modern framework for building web interfaces and is increasingly being used in web application development.
+The TypeScript language adds types to JavaScript and helps reduce code errors.
+We will explore how we can use these two technologies to develop an extension for our browser that will be scalable and easier to maintain.

 TODOFY - the perfect planner for organizing your day-to-day tasks!
 Our extension opens up as your main page, allowing you to easily see your daily schedule and prioritize your to-do list.